MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-fulfillment-source-calendar.md

 ---
 title: Set up a fulfillment source working calendar
-description: This article explains how to set up working calendar and assign to a fulfillment source in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 04/03/2023
+description: This article explains how to set up a working calendar and assign it to a fulfillment source in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 04/03/2023
 author: anvenkat